bparanj/crystal/programming/ai/patents/fine-tuning.md

 ### **Challenges**
 1. **Data Labeling**:
    - Fine-tuning requires labeled data.
-You’ll need to annotate contradictions, resolutions, and TRIZ principles in a subset of patents.
+You need to annotate contradictions, resolutions, and TRIZ principles in a subset of patents.
    - Use tools like **Prodigy** or **Label Studio** to streamline annotation.

 2. **Computational Power**: